er1t-h/libft_tester_rpv/README.md

 ## Setup (copy-paste and execute)

-This will run all 134 tests, with 5000 different inputs for each of the 48 random tests, then relaunch the tests with valgrind and 10 inputs/random test
+This will run all 134 tests, with 5000 different inputs for each of the 48 random tests, then relaunch the tests with valgrind and 10 inputs/random test.
+First, add the `-fPIC` flag to the compile flags (next to `-Wall -Wextra -Werror`).
+Run `make fclean` and `make bonus`.
+Then copy-paste:

 ```sh
 cc -o libft.so -shared **/*.o